enigmatix/yii2-confirmation/README.md

 Change Control Behavior
 =======================
-Protects a variable or multiple variables in a model from being changed by sending a secondary confirmation via email.
-This is ideally used for secure information, such as email addresses connected to user accounts, where you want to ensure the user has access to the new value.
+This behavior protects variable(s) in a model from being changed by sending a confirmation request via email.
+This is ideally used for secure information, such as email addresses connected to user accounts, where you want to ensure the user has access to the new email address before commiting the change.

 Once a user attempts to change an email, the request and the object are stored, and the release token is sent either to the new email address, or if another attribute is changed, to the current email address of the user.